BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 The _overwrite textures_ option enables overwriting existing textures in the output directory.

-The _Use Draco comression_ option is only available for gltf and glb output format.
+The _Use Draco compression_ option is only available for gltf and glb output format.
 More detail [here](/features/featuresDeepDive/Exporters/3DSMax_to_glTF#draco-compression).

 The _Export Animations_ option enables you to export only the geometry and materials.